-The George Katona Research Award Fund in Economic Behavior was established to support emerging scholars who are interested in how economic expectations shape consumer behavior and the macro economy.
+The George Katona Research Award Fund in Economic Behavior was established to support emerging scholars who are interested in how economic expectations shape consumer behavior and the macroeconomy.

 George Katona was a founder of behavioral economics and a pioneer in the empirical measurement of expectations.
 His interest spanned from income, employment and inflation expectations to consumers’ reactions to fiscal and monetary policies.
 He started the Surveys of Consumers which has collected data on these topics since 1946.

-The Katona Award will connect emerging scholars with the Institute for Social Research and the Survey Research Center’s deep and rich history in the study of economic and social behavior.
+For more information on Katona’s research on how consumers influenced cyclical developments in the economy, go to http://www.jstor.org/stable/10.2307/3484605.
+The Katona Award connects emerging scholars with the Institute for Social Research and the Survey Research Center’s deep and rich history and resources in the study of economic and social behavior.

-Form and Scope of Award:
+Form and Scope of Award

 - Travel (related to data collection or academic collaborations)

 The total financial support will be approximately $24,000, but will vary by recipient.
 Funds will be transferred to the student’s home department to be administered by the department.
 Awards are intended for use within one year, but may be extended upon request for an additional six months upon request.

 Applicants must be admitted to Ph.D. candidacy (completed all requirements for a Ph.D. except the dissertation defense) in a degree granting program at the University of Michigan by the time the award is made.
 Special preference will be given to applicants working with a faculty member affiliated with ISR or applicants who can demonstrate that they will benefit from such an affiliation.

 Applications will be assessed according to the quality of the dissertation projects, the strength of the letters of recommendation, and the ability of the student to finish their dissertation by the end the term of the award (usually the summer of the following year).